Eileen Dewey, LCSW-C, Program Administrator and Clinical Supervisor | View Resume

-Eileen founded the Columbia Treatment Center in 1988.
-She is the Director of CAC and has over 30 years of professional counseling and therapy experience.
+Eileen founded the Columbia Treatment Center (CTC) in 1988.
+She is the Director of CTC and has over 30 years of professional counseling and therapy experience.

 Eileen earned her Master of Social Work from the University of Maryland and her Bachelor’s Degree in Social Work from Shepherd College in West Virginia.
 She is licensed by the Board of Social Work Examiners as a Supervisor of Candidates for Licensed Clinical Social Workers (LCSW & LCSW-C) and by the Department of Health and Mental Hygiene (DHMH) as an Approved Alcohol and Drug Supervisor.
 As a certified Substance Abuse Professional (SAP), she is qualified to make clinical recommendations for those who are in safety-sensitive positions and have committed a work-related drug or alcohol infraction.
 She has advanced training in this field, which enables her to work with this special DOT (Department of Transportation) clientele.

 Eileen has served on several state and federal advisory boards and chaired the continuing education program of the Maryland Society for Clinical Social Work for eight years.
 She lectures and trains in many areas related to substance abuse, including serving as a field instructor for several universities and colleges.
 Ms. Dewey is also trained in collaborative law.